singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

     $ shpc docgen --registry . --registry-url https://github.com/singularityhub/shpc-registry python

 And you could easily pipe this to a file.
-Here is how we generate this programatically in a loop:
+Here is how we generate this programmatically in a loop:

 .. code-block:: console